 It dates all the way back to, well, the Vikings — archaeological digs have found handmade chains in Viking treasure troves in Scandinavia.
 Made from melted down coins turned into fine wire, these chains were formed using a loop in loop technique so the Vikings could literally wear their treasure.

 Tools for Viking Knitting

-Obviously, you need some craft wire, the thinner the better to make it more pliable.
-Try starting off with cheap 26 gauge craft wire to perfect your skills and then move up to gorgeous thin copper or sterling silver.
+Obviously, you need some craft wire.
+And the thinner it is, the better to make it more pliable.
+Try starting off with cheap 26 gauge craft wire to perfect your skills, then move up to thin copper or sterling silver.

-You also need tape and a drawplate, which is a metal or wood block with various sized holes that you will use to draw your chain through, to properly shape it.
-You can also try using a simple knitting needle gauge plate.
+You also need tape and a drawplate, which is a metal or wood block with various sized holes that you use to draw your chain through for proper shaping.
+You could also try a simple knitting needle gauge plate.

 With the handmade wire cones and copper wire chain formed with six loops, this bulky bracelet by Bluprint member Abby Hook (pictured above) looks intricate, powerful and totally true to the Viking knitting tradition.

 Photo by Bluprint member TjeCan